Nissan Leaf hatchback - Interior & comfort

 One of the most noticeable changes from models like the Nissan Qashqai sits within the instrument cluster, where a traditional speedometer is flanked by a large digital display.
 This can provide quick access to information about battery life, safety features, media and sat-nav.

 There are three trim levels to choose from when buying a standard Leaf: Acenta, N-Connecta, and Tekna.
-There’s a £1,700 price jump from the entry-level trim to Acenta to N-Connecta, while you’ll need to add around another £1,000 for the top of the range Tekna trim.
-The e+ model with the bigger battery pack is only available in top-spec Tekna trim.
+There’s a £2,000 price jump from the entry-level trim to Acenta to N-Connecta, while you’ll need to add around another £2,000 for the top of the range Tekna trim.
+The e+ model with the bigger battery pack is only available in N-Connecta and the top-spec Tekna trim.

 All models come with halogen headlights with LED daytime running lights and LED taillights, automatic air conditioning, cruise control, electric windows, a seven-inch TFT screen, NissanConnect nav with an eight-inch touchscreen, and Apple CarPlay and Android Auto compatibility.
 There’s plenty of safety equipment, too, with six airbags, intelligent emergency braking, lane departure warning, cross traffic alert and a blind spot warning.

 The N-Connecta trim adds 17-inch alloy wheels, privacy glass, electric folding mirrors, part leather seats and parking sensors.
-Tekna includes full LED headlights, leather seats, heated seats and steering wheel, an electronic parking brake and a seven-speaker Bose audio system.
+A Heat Pack is also fitted, adding a heated steering wheel and heated seats.
+Tekna includes full LED headlights, leather and suede seats and a seven-speaker Bose audio system.

 The e+ Tekna gets all the standard Tekna kit plus metallic blue front bumper accents, revised suspension and 100kW charging capability.

 As with many Japanese models, it tends to be easier to simply pick the Leaf trim with all the features you want already included.
-There isn’t a huge options list but you could spend £575 on metallic paint (or £745 on a pearlescent finish) while a ProPilot Park system at £1,090 will take the strain out of parking the car.
+There isn’t a huge options list but you could spend extra on metallic paint or a pearlescent finish, while a ProPilot Park system will take the strain out of parking the car.
+ProPilot is also available to help drive the car in heavy traffic, to help reduce fatigue.
+We'd also recommend adding a spare wheel, especially if you often drive further afield.

 Perhaps the Leaf's defining technological feature is the e-Pedal, which should allow an experienced owner to carry out up to 90% of their driving with just the one pedal, according to Nissan.
 It’s a clever and intuitive system once you get used to it, and we’ve described how it works elsewhere in this review.